brunohenriquy/davinci-crawling-project-template/README.rst

 To test the crawler we will need to:

--  Add the crawler app to the list of INSTALLED\_APPS
+-  Add the crawler app to the list of INSTALLED\_APPS;
+-  Add some logging configuration on the settings.py;
+-  Add the statics files to the settings.py;
--  Add the crawler urls to the project urls
+-  Add the crawler urls to the project urls.

 If you want to test the Bovespa crawler too that comes with ``davinci-crawling``, you should edit the